Connect and Protect

 Connect and Protect is a University process that has been developed to support the national Test and Trace system.

 It enables us to track possible and confirmed Covid-19 cases on campus and offer our students and staff any necessary support.
-It also allows us to identify those who may have been in close contact with someone who has Covid-19 symptoms.

 By working together in this way we can help to keep the University and the wider Loughborough community as safe as possible.